The University of Iowa Young Adult Hip Clinic is the only clinic in Iowa that performs the procedure Becky Hall needed to return to her active life.

 Hall, 26, had been enjoying an active life that included swimming and yoga.
 Now her hip was in constant pain.
 She needed complex surgery, called periacetabular osteotomy (PAO), to correct the deformity and to repair other joint damage caused by the deformity.

-Her doctor referred her to the Young Adult Hip Clinic at University of Iowa Hospitals & Clinics, the only clinic in Iowa that offers PAO.
+Her doctor referred her to the Young Adult Hip Clinic at University of Iowa Health Care, the only clinic in Iowa that offers PAO.
 UI orthopedic surgeons Michael Willey, MD, and Robert Westermann, MD, specialize in the advanced hip care required for patients with hip dysplasia.

 Six months later, with a repaired hip, Hall traveled to Brazil and hiked to the tallest summit in the rainforests of Rio de Janeiro.